willhaslett/covid-19-growth/README.md

 ### `dump_csv_and_json.py`
 Creates CSV and JSON files for the nine Pandas dataframes.
 Data are synchronized with the Johns Hopkins repo when this is run.

-* CSV
+* **CSV**
+  Comma-delimited files for each dataframe.
 Format mirrors the dataframes as described below

-* JSON
+* **JSON**
+  JavaScript Object Notation files for each dataframe.
 Files are constructed using the `orient='table'` format as described [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html).
   For minified JSON, set `JSON_INDENT` to 0 in `dump_csv_and_json.py`